-State whether the company's business, products or properties have been subject to material regulation (including environmental regulation).
+• State whether the company's business, products or properties have been subject to material regulation (including environmental regulation).
 Indicate the nature and extent of regulation and its effect or potential effects upon the company and its operations.

-Some aspects of the company's business are subject to the regulation of the Eastern Caribbean Central Bank and the Insurance Supervision Unit and the Financial Services Supervision Unit of the Ministry of Finance.
+Some aspects of the company's business are subject to the regulation of the Eastern Caribbean Central Bank, the Eastern Caribbean Securities Regulatory Commission, the Insurance Supervision Unit and the Financial Services Supervision Unit of the Ministry of Finance.

 - State names of the company's subsidiaries.
 Outline their business purposes.
 Give names of primary owners.
-(Indicate whether this information is included in the Financial Statements attached hereto). - (1) Bank of Saint Lucia Limited 100% owned, offers commercial, development and Investment banking services. - (2) Mortgage Finance Company of Saint Lucia Limited 100% owned, manages residential mortgage portfolio. - (3) Property Holding and Development Company of Saint Lucia Limited 100% owned, manages the properties owned by the Bank and seeks new real estate investment - (4) Bank of Saint Lucia International Limited 100% owned, provides offshore financial services - (5) EC Global Insurance Company Limited 70% owned provides general insurance services

-- (6) ECFH Global Investment Solutions Limited 100% owned- provides Merchant Banking and Brokerage services - State whether the company is a subsidiary.
+(Indicate whether this information is included in the Financial Statements attached hereto). - (1) Bank of Saint Lucia Limited 100% owned, offers commercial, development and Investment banking services. - (2) Mortgage Finance Company of Saint Lucia Limited 100% owned, manages residential mortgage portfolio. - (3) Property Holding and Development Company of Saint Lucia Limited 100% owned, manages the properties owned by the Bank and seeks new real estate investment - (4) Bank of Saint Lucia International Limited 100% owned, provides offshore financial services - (5) EC Global Insurance Company Limited 70% owned provides general insurance services - (6) ECFH Global Investment Solutions Limited 100% owned- provides Merchant Banking and Brokerage services - (7) Bank of St. Vincent and the Grenadines Ltd. 51% owned, provides Banking services - State whether the company is a subsidiary.
 If so, describe the business of the parent company.
 Indicate what percentage of the company is owned by the parent.